 If you are planning to hire a freelance developer to code your own magazine app, hold on because there might be a more effective solution which really works.

 There are many ways to popularize your digital magazine so that it would be increasingly and more willingly downloaded from App Store.
 A lot depends on the starting factors, such as whether you already publish your title on other platforms, whether you already have printed edition readers, and whether they belong to a model group of digital edition readers.

 In order to answer these questions, we took a closer look at 10 most popular magazines published by PressPad, to check whether there exist any activities that are common to the publishers who can boast a large number of digital magazine app downloads.

-Your app is your brand on App Store – if you are about to publish your digital magazine on mobile devices read this article and find out how to prepare a good looking digital magazine design, a recommendable content which is read with pleasure and which works on Apple mobile devices with iOS and Android controlled tablets and smartphones.
+Your app is your brand on App Store – if you are about to publish your digital magazine on mobile devices read this article to find out how to prepare a good looking digital magazine design, a recommendable content which is read with pleasure and which works on Apple mobile devices with iOS and Android controlled tablets and smartphones.

 Mobile Publishing is a necessary pivot for many titles.
 For some titles, it is the first medium for entering the market.
 In this article you will find out which arguments to choose, and how to present them in order to get your boss to like mobile publishing.
 After all, going mobile is a great way to reach new readers.